galbiston/geosparql-jena/README.md

 }ORDER by ?obj
 ```

-### Example SPARQL Query
+### Querying Datasets & Models with SPARQL

 The setup of GeoSPARQL Jena only needs to be performed once in an application.
-After it is setup then perform querying using Apache Jena's standard query methods.
+After it is setup querying is performed using Apache Jena's standard query methods.

 To query a Model with GeoSPARQL or standard SPARQL: